 If you are browsing from the United Kingdom I would strongly recommend checking the best meal replacements in the UK article, since it contains more detailed information about the different options in the Islands.

-After I discuss the best Soylent alternatives per region, I dive a little deeper on the US meal replacement market and on why there is not more US based Soylent alternatives.
+After I discuss the best Soylent alternatives per region, I dive a little deeper into the US meal replacement market and on why there are not more US-based Soylent alternatives.
 Therefore, the second section is more focused on North America.

 Best Soylent Alternatives in the US